PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_turing.md

 ## Turing and his machines

-Our story will begin with the unlikeliest of major characters: Alan Turing.
+Our story begins with the unlikeliest of major characters: Alan Turing.
 If you have heard of Turing, then you might be surprised as to why he would appear in a course on biological modeling.

 <center>
 <img src = "../assets/images/alan_turing_npg_cc.png" width="250">